By Ben

 Try and verify the square's accessibility before your visit, perhaps through your accommodation provider.
 But if you can’t and you find it closed, as did I, seek out a spot where the green foliage offers a peek through the iron fence for a clandestine glimpse.

-Remember, Tashkent has other wonders just a stone's throw away, each ready to tell its part of the city's story.
+Remember, Tashkent has other places of interest just a stone's throw away, each ready to tell its part of the city's story.

 Getting there/Address